I am very passionate about studying plants and flowers. I love to garden in my free time.

-Place the pots where they can get good exposure to sun, but if they are kept indoors you can use artificial light or just use the window light.
+Place the pots where they can get good sun exposure; if they are kept indoors you can use artificial light or just use window light.

-The ideal temperature suitabl for the growth of these plants is 70 to 85 degree Fahrenheit, but they can manage on slightly colder conditions too.
+The ideal temperature suitable for the growth of these plants is 70 to 85 degrees Fahrenheit, but they can manage on slightly colder conditions too.
 You can move the plants indoors during wintertime and also if the outdoor temperatures become too cold or hot.

 Mimosa pudica plants are shrubs that usually reach about 30 to 40 cm in height, but some bigger plants can also reach up to 60cm.
 They are perennials.

-It is believed that the physical reactions the plants show in response to the external factors is actually an attempt to protect themselves from outside dangers.
-The many experiments done on the mimosa pudica plants have actually led to the conclusion that they have a signalling system within their body which helps them to respond to the external triggers.
+It is believed that the physical reactions the plants show in response to the external factors are actually an attempt to protect themselves from outside dangers.
+The many experiments done on the mimosa pudica plants have led to the conclusion that they have a signalling system within their bodies that helps them to respond to external triggers.

-And the most amazing finding is that the plant develops learnt behaviours on continuous application of external triggers.
+And the most amazing finding is that the plant develops learned behaviours on the continuous application of external triggers.
 In one experiment, scientists sprinkled water over the mimosa pudica plants for several times.
 The plants responded for the first few times by folding the leaves and shrinking, but they stopped doing so after the experiment was repeated for few more times.
-This led to the conclusion that the plant develops learnt behaviours.
-The interesting thing is that the plants which underwent the experiment didn't respond to the sprinkling of water, even when the test was repeated after a gap of one month.
+This led to the conclusion that the plant develops learned behaviours.
+The interesting thing is that the plants that underwent the experiment didn't respond to the sprinkling of water, even when the test was repeated after a gap of one month.